MetaBorgCube/oopsla18-artifact/README.md

 > definition of subtyping of structural record types."

 This extended model and a resolution algorithm are implemented as part of the Statix implementation.
-A variety of queries are used throughout the Statix specifications of the case studies.
+Many tests for different resolution scenarios are included in the `statix.tests` project, in the `test/scopegraphs` directory.

 > "We introduce Statix, a declarative, language for specifying type
 > systems.
 The language provides simple guarded rules for definition